AquaDraco/UnityStationWiki/SyncVar-Best-Practices-for-Easy-Networking.md

         // event class - declare this outside of component class class OnFireChangeEvent : UnityEvent<bool> { }
         ```
-2. Define a private hook method named "Sync(name of field)".
+2. (Only if you have a hook method) Define a private hook method named "Sync(name of field)".
 The first line of the hook should update the field based on the new value.
 Do NOT make a protected or public hook method.
 Starting the method name with Sync is important because it makes it easier for others to know that this method is exclusively for changing this syncvar.
     ```csharp
       private void SyncOnFire(bool newValue)
       {